Reservoir

 Field Descriptions

-Name of the reservoir.
-This is the identifier of the reservoir should have been specified in the RESERVOIR table (Elevation and area from that table are ignored)
+- RES_NAME: Name of the reservoir.
+This is the identifier of the reservoir and should have been specified in the RESERVOIR table.

-Elevation (ft) of the reservoir at which the area and volume are specified.
-This elevation is to the datum of the rest of model (currently NAVD88)
+- ELEV: Elevation (ft) of the reservoir at which the area and volume are specified.
+This elevation is to the datum of the rest of the model (currently NAVD88).

-Surface area (in acres) of the reservoir at specified elevation.
-The area is interpolated between elevations based on the current elevation of the water level
+- AREA: Surface area (in acres) of the reservoir at the specified elevation.
+The area is interpolated between elevations based on the current elevation of the water level.

 Table Info